richard-hajek/environment-overseer/README.md

 ### Description of file structure:

 `activities/<activity>.json` -
-Main configuration file of activity, contains "Limit" and "Auto" timers.
+Main configuration file of activity, contains "Limit" and "AutoStart" and "AutoStop".

 `enabled/<activity>` -
 A symlink to `activities/<activity>.json`, represents enabled activity.